inpsyde/composer-asset-compiler/README.md

 ## Root-level configuration

-The root Composer package is, at any effect, a Composer package, meaning that all the package-configuration describe above will apply to root package.
+The root Composer package is, at any effect, a Composer package, meaning that all the package-level configuration described above will apply to root package as well.

 **An additional note has to be made in the regard of `"default-env"` though**.

 In fact, `"default-env"` configuration in the root package will apply to *all* the packages, *merging* its value with any package-specific value that could be defined at package level.

-In case the same value is defined both at root and package level, the one at package level "wins".
+In case the same value is defined *both* at root and package level, the one at package level "wins".